XiaojieCao/Stream_release_LDP/README.md

-For large datasets, some statistical results are pre-computed and stored in:
+For large datasets, some true statistical results are pre-computed and stored in: